ketanAggarwal58/Crawler-Project/README.md

 In the Crawler I used the Chrome's Inspect tool and in that i used Query Selecter to select the particular query which is then used to scrap the data from the web page.

-I Used PostgreSQL as the queue and heavly focused on the Job_status field as it contains the status of the application.
+I Used PostgreSQL as the queue and heavly focused on the Job_status field as it contains the status of the Job which helps us to make the Job crawl. keep the data of the project.